-Oxidation of the two important terpenes, α -pinene and β -pinene, is based on the MCM (Jenkin et al., 2000).
+Oxidation of the two important terpenes, α -pinene and β pinene, is based on MCM (Jenkin et al., 2000).
 However, important modifications following the theoretical work of L. Vereecken have been implemented with some simplifications (Vereecken et al., 2007; Nguyen et al., 2009; Vereecken and Peeters, 2012; Capouet et al., 2008).
 For instance, minor channels of the OH- and O3-initiated oxidation are neglected.

-Aromatics (benzene, toluene, xylenes) are oxidized in the mechanism by Cabrera-Perez et al. (2016), which is to large extent a reduction of the corresponding MCM v3.3.1 (Jenkin et al., 2003; Bloss et al., 2005).
-Photolysis of ortho-nitrophenols yielding
+Aromatics (benzene, toluene, xylenes) are oxidized in the mechanism by Cabrera-Perez et al. (2016), which is to a large extent a reduction of the corresponding MCM (Jenkin et al., 2003; Bloss et al., 2005).
+Photolysis of ortho-nitrophenols yielding HONO has been added according to Bejan et al. (2006) and Chen et al. (2011).
+Finally, reactions of phenyl peroxy radicals with NO2 yielding NO3 have been added, consistent with Jagiella and Zabel (2007).